 What is Inflation?
 Learn its Meaning, Types, & the Gradual Increase in Price

-Inflation, like an invisible force, permeates the core of every economy, shaping financial landscapes and impacting daily lives.
+Inflation permeates the core of every economy, shaping financial landscapes and impacting daily lives.
 From the price tags on grocery shelves to the intricacies of interest rates, inflation’s influence is pervasive and profound.

 What is Inflation?

-Inflation is a fundamental economic concept characterized by a persistent increase in the general price levels of goods and services within an economy.
+Inflation is a fundamental economic concept characterised by a persistent increase in the general price levels of goods and services within an economy.
 Put simply, it means that over time, the purchasing power of money diminishes as the cost of living rises.
 This can impact consumers, businesses, and the overall economic landscape.

-What is Inflation Rate?
+What is the Inflation Rate?

 What is the Inflation Rate in India?